cisco-ce/roomos.cisco.com/doc/MTR/JoinThirdPartyMeetings.md

 # Join Webex and Zoom Meetings

-This feature allows you to join Webex and Zoom meetings seamlessly while using MTR mode.
+You can join Webex and Zoom meetings seamlessly while using MTR mode.
 Note that your device need to be registered to Control Hub.

 ## Join Webex Meetings